FAQs for bookshelf-owners

 Or you can simply run your own shelf and do nothing else!
 No obligations.

-For concerns about books being damaged or lost, bookshelf-owners will have to be on board with the idea that this is a community borrowing library, so some wear and tear is likely to happen.
+Apart from that, bookshelf-owners will have to be on board with the idea that this is a community borrowing library, so some wear and tear is likely to happen.
 Books that are too precious and cannot be subjected to any wear and tear or slight damage at all might not be suitable for our shared library.

 How does the library borrowing system work?